dtudk/pythonsupport-page/docs/index.rst

 .. raw:: html
    :file: html/main_banner.html

 Our goal is to ensure that students can get a Python environment up and running according to the needs of DTU courses.
-Help can be requested through various channels:

 .. _reach-us-reference: